godotengine/godot-website/collections/_article/dev-snapshot-godot-3-2-beta-2.md

 The most notable is the **WebAssembly support for Mono exports**, which means that C# projects can now run on the Web!
 See [Ignacio's progress report](/article/csharp-wasm-aot) for details.
 I spent most of my time the past week working on the buildsystem to be able to ship Wasm templates for Mono, with a lot of help from Ignacio to iron out issues with both Emscripten and Mono.
 At long last, we managed to get a working build which is included in the Mono export templates for this beta!

 Another noteworthy change for the Mono version is that we now use Mono 6.6.0 Preview, which provides support for C# 8 and many other enhancements.
-While 6.6.0 has not been labelled stable yet, this should happen soon and we needed a very recent version for proper WebAssembly support in Mono, which has matured a lot over the past few months.
+While 6.6.0 has not been labeled stable yet, this should happen soon and we needed a very recent version for proper WebAssembly support in Mono, which has matured a lot over the past few months.

 Note that the AOT compilation support merged recently for C# is not included in those builds.
 This will be worked on in coming months and should be shipped in a 3.2.x maintenance update once it has been extensively tested.